Pavankulal2002/Task-Manager-Application/README.md

 npm run install
 ```

-3. Start the Redis server (after installing Redis):
+3. Start the Redis server on WSL(after installing Redis):

 ```bash
 sudo service redis-server start
 ```
 **Note** : Redis server should start at the default port (ie : 6379)

-Yoy can ping the server using following command
+You can ping the server using following command

 ```bash
 redis-cli ping